-In accordance with and as defined in our limited liability company agreement, Priority Returns have been accrued and recorded quarterly as increases to the Class A Preferred Member capital and decreases to the Class B Common Member capital since November 8, 2012.
-Accrued Priority Returns will be reflected as a liability when and if declared.
-The cumulative amount of Priority Returns accrued through March 31, 2016 is \$40.6 million.
+In accordance with and as defined in our LLC Agreement, Priority Returns have been accrued and recorded quarterly as increases to the Class A Preferred Member capital and decreases to the Class B Common Member capital since November 8, 2012.
+Accrued Priority Returns will be reflected as a liability when and if declared and reflected as a reduction to Class A Preferred Member capital in our consolidated statements of changes in members' capital when paid.
+During the second quarter of 2016, we paid taxes aggregating \$3.5 million on behalf of our Class A Preferred Member.
+In accordance with the terms of the LLC Agreement, we have reflected these payments as distributions to members in our condensed consolidated statements of cash flows and changes in members' capital.
+The cumulative amount of unpaid or declared Priority Returns accrued through June 30, 2016 is \$40.3 million.